Seizure of Vessel for Forfeiture

 Attorney for the Seizure of Boat in Florida

-The civil asset forfeiture attorneys in Tampa, FL, at Sammis Law Firm can represent you for any case involving the seizure of a vessel or boat pursuant to Florida Statute 370.061.
+The civil asset forfeiture attorneys at Sammis Law Firm in Tampa, FL, can represent you in any case involving the seizure of a vessel or boat pursuant to Florida Statute 370.061.

-If you are charged with a criminal violation committed on a boat such as fishing violations, the law enforcement officer might seize your vessel for forfeiture.
+If you are charged with a criminal violation committed on a boat, such as a fishing violation, the law enforcement officer might seize your vessel for forfeiture.

-After a notice of seizure or seizure order issued pursuant to Florida Statute 370.061, the true owner of the boat or vessel can file a Motion for Adversarial Preliminary Hearing or a Motion for Return of Seized Property.
+After a notice of seizure or seizure order issued under Florida Statute 370.061, the true owner of the boat or vessel can file a Motion for Adversarial Preliminary Hearing or a Motion for Return of Seized Property.

-Under federal law, a vessel might be seized for forfeiture if it is outfitted for smuggling.
+Under federal law, a vessel might be seized for forfeiture if outfitted for smuggling.

 Florida law sets forth the procedure for seizure for forfeiture of a bat or vessel under Section 370.061.

-The statute requires that the State or agency secure an ex parte initial hearing to determine whether the property in question is subject to seizure, and if it is so determined the owner of the property must be immediately notified of the seizure and advised of his right to request a post-seizure adversarial preliminary hearing.
+The statute requires that the State or agency secure an ex parte initial hearing to determine whether the property in question is subject to seizure.
+If so determined, the owner of the property must be immediately notified of the seizure and advised of his right to request a post-seizure adversarial preliminary hearing.

-If the State or agency did not follow this procedure and no notice was ever sent to the owner of the boat or vessel after the seizure advising the owner of the seizure and of his right to request an adversarial preliminary hearing, then an innocent owner is entitled to the return of the property.
+If the State or agency did not follow this procedure and no notice was ever sent to the boat or vessel owner after the seizure advising the owner of the seizure and of his right to request an adversarial preliminary hearing, then an innocent owner is entitled to the return of the property.

 Let the attorneys at Sammis Law Firm help you file and litigate a Motion for Return of Seized Property involving a boat or water vessel.